Title: How to: Do it Wrong

 Hi, I’m James.
 This is Whiteboard Wednesday, and I can’t wait to get to things with you!
-We have so many people, and by so many I mean it’s imaginary, that call in asking, “how do I do it wrong?
-Because you’re always telling me how to do it right, and what if I don’t want to do that?”
+We have so many people – and by so many, I mean it’s imaginary – that call in asking, “How do I do it wrong?
+Because you’re always telling me how to do it right.
+Well, what if I don’t want to do that?”
 They’re the rebellious sort, you’ll have to forgive them.
 I was that way in high school, too, but I eventually learned my lesson.

-Today we’re going to talk about HOW TO: DO IT WRONG.
-Kay?
-Still with me?
+Today, we’re going to talk about how to do it wrong.
+Okay, still with me?
 Probably not.

-It’s time to get an automated solution.
-It’s time to keep track of stuff the right way, nothing wrong with writing it down, but we need those metrics, and guessing doesn’t really help anyone.
+It’s time to get an automated solution, it’s time to keep track of stuff the right way – nothing wrong with writing it down, but we need those metrics – and guessing really doesn’t help anyone.
 Wouldn’t you rather have an informed decision?

-And fingers, well, they’re a lot better served with typing, actually making things, shipping things out, shaking hands with a customer, whatever it is.
+And fingers, they’re a lot better served with typing, actually making things, shipping things out, shaking hands with a customer, whatever it is.